 UN finds systematic disappearances in Syria

-The four experts reported Thursday that rebel groups such as the al-Qaida-linked Islamic State in Iraq and the Levant that control large parts of northern Syria also have begun seizing people and running secret prisons.
+Rebel groups such as the al-Qaida-linked Islamic State in Iraq and the Levant (ISIL) that control large parts of northern Syria also have begun seizing people and running secret prisons, the panel said.

-But it says the opposition's abductions usually differ because the victims tend to be taken as hostages for ransom or prisoner exchanges, and their existence isn't concealed.
+Those are war crimes because they are not systematic, the victims tend to be taken as hostages for ransom or prisoner exchanges, and their existence isn't concealed, the panel said.

 Syria's main opposition group in exile, the Western-backed Syrian National Coalition, said any opposition groups illegally seizing and holding innocent civilians are violating of the basic goals of the Syrian uprising.

 It said in a statement that the coalition does not consider ISIL a part of the opposition: "Its actions serve the regime's interests."